rloomans/docker-smokeping/README.md

 # mad-ady/smokeping - based on magicdud4eva/smokeping

 Smokeping keeps track of your network latency.
 For a full example of what this application is capable of visit [UCDavis](http://smokeping.ucdavis.edu/cgi-bin/smokeping.fcgi).
-The Smokeping Docker image includes the latest version of Smokeping, speedtest-cli and PhantomJS.
+The Smokeping Docker image includes the latest version of Smokeping, speedtest-cli, youtube-dl.
+It's suitable to run as master/slave.
+Default configuration needs tweaking, but should allow you to run out of the box.

 ![Smokeping Docker](https://github.com/magicdude4eva/docker-smokeping/raw/master/docker-smokeping.png)